 Detecting Abnormal Functional Communities (2014-2016)

 Our approach deviates from prior literature in three crucial ways.
 First, we propose a unified generative model that describes the relationship between population templates and individual subject observations.
 Second, we perform community detection in the space of group-level functional differences, which allows us to identify both enhanced and impaired processes.
 Finally, our framework can simultaneously detect multiple abnormal communities of varying type.
-We have applied the model to an fMRI study of social perception in autism, and we are currently evaluating its efficacy in predicting the effects of early behavioral intervention in autism.
+We have applied the model to an fMRI study of social perception in autism, and we are currently evaluating its efficacy in predicting the effects of early behavioral intervention.

 Identifying Foci of a Neurological Disorder (2011-2014)